'Game Of Thrones' actor Esmé Bianco accuses Marilyn Manson of abuse: "I felt like a prisoner" | NME

 She claimed that the abuse started in 2009, when Manson asked Bianco to star in a music video for his song ‘I Want to Kill You Like They Do in the Movies’ that was never released.
 She alleged that during the shoot, she barely slept or ate and that Manson would give her cocaine.

-Bianco also alleged that, on the shoot, he would get violent, claiming that he tied her up with cables, lashed her with a whip and then used a electric sex toy on the wounds.
-According to The Cut, Bianco felt scared but told herself, “It’s just Manson being theatrical.
+Bianco also alleged that he would get violent, claiming that he tied her up with cables, lashed her with a whip and then used an electric sex toy on the wounds.
+According to The Cut, Bianco felt scared but told herself” “It’s just Manson being theatrical.
 We are going to make great art.”

 Bianco alleges that Manson dictated when she could sleep, what she could wear and when she could leave his apartment.
 “I basically felt like a prisoner,” she said.
 “I came and went at his pleasure.
 Who I spoke to was completely controlled by him.
 I called my family hiding in the closet.”